 Overview of Services

 The University of Southern Mississippi's Student Health Services offers general medical care for all students, faculty, and staff of this university.
-A $15 co-pay (for students) is charged for each office visit to see a health care provider and can be placed on your student ID.
+A $15 student fee is charged for each visit to see a health care provider and can be placed on your student ID.
+Other services such as lab, x-ray, and pharmacy are not included in the $15 fee.
 Students must present their photo ID at time of visit.
 Faculty and staff are charged an office visit fee.

 Our staff treats a wide range of health problems, including acute minor illnesses such as colds, sinus problems, and allergies; and chronic medical problems such as asthma, diabetes, and hypertension.
 We offer preventive health service, including women’s health exams, cholesterol screening, smoking cessation, and a men’s health program.

 Under the umbrella of our student health services, we have a full- service labortory, an X-ray facility, and a pharmacy located within the clinic facility.
 There are fees associated with these services.

 Remember, appointments are encouraged.
 Our staff will see appointments before walk-in patients.
 Please be sure that your address, phone number, and e-mail address are current each semester.

 We do accept and file insurance for our services.
 We are only in network with Blue Cross/Blue Shield (this includes State and School Employees).

 We will issue excuse notes for students who miss class or work for appointments or illness.
 If you lose or need an additional excuse note there is a $5.00 fee (cash or check only) for duplicates.

 Allergy sufferers can receive their allergy injections at the Student Health Service for a fee of $10.00 for a single injection, $15.00 for multiple, provided they have their medication with orders from their prescribing physician.

 Allergy medication will be stored/refrigerated at the Student Health Services.